japnitahuja/guide-to-mpi/documentation/Overview.md

 ```
 from mpi4py import MPI

-comm = MPI.COMM_WORLD #access the world communicator object
+comm = MPI.COMM_WORLD # Access the world communicator object
-rank = comm.rank #get the rank of the process
+rank = comm.rank # Get the rank of the current process
-size = comm.size #get the size
+size = comm.size # Get the total number of processes

 print('Hello from process', rank, ' of ', size)
 ```